BentarSegara/Predict-of-Smartphone-Selling-Price--Multiple-Linear-Regression-Algorithm/README.md

 ---

 ## Data Source
-The dataset that use in this project is "[Smartphones Sales Dataset]" made by [Yamin Hossein].
+The dataset that use in this project is "Smartphones Sales Dataset" made by Yamin Hossein.
 This dataset is available in Kaggle and use can access it by this link: https://www.kaggle.com/datasets/yaminh/smartphone-sale-dataset

-Big Thanks to [Yamin Hossein] for the contribution in providing this dataset.
+Big Thanks to Yamin Hossein for the contribution in providing this dataset.